-- Social media has a very strong presence in schools - Risks in 'personal space' can become risks to the 'work/school space' - Many users use the same passwords in Social Media and Work/Schools contexts - This raises the cyber risk in schools.
+- Social media has a very strong presence in schools - Risks in 'personal space' can become risks to the 'work/school space' - Many users use the same passwords in Social Media and Work/Schools contexts - Does this raise the cyber risk in schools? - Finding a suitable balance?